GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - They are functional `AS THEY ARE` and intended for viewing a single 3D model
 - Menu with controls can be located either on top or on the bottom of the page
-- Most viewers, if not all, have been tested as functional in the latest Firefox / Chrome / Edge / Safari browsers
+- Most viewers, if not all, have been tested as functional in the latest Firefox / Chrome / Edge / Safari browsers - do note that Safari might be finicky about certain features
 - Import files locally from a file browser dialog or specify remote URL (make any necessary changes on your device to allow local file browsing)
 - Import formats, where applicable, with any optional/required textures:
   - 3DS, 3DM, 3MF, AMF, BRP, BREP, DAE, FBX, IFC, IGES, IGS, JSON, OBJ + MTL, PCD, PDB, PLY, VTK, VTP, STL, STEP, STP, PRWM, WRL